AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 * At least 50% means that the recommendations suggested for that recommendation type will be less relevant.
 * Less than 50% means that the recommendations suggested for that recommendation type will not be relevant.

-These are general guidelines but each individual case can differ based on the nature of collected data as outlined above.
+These are general guidelines, but each individual case can differ based on the nature of collected data, as outlined above.
 Learn more about [how readiness indicators are calculated](#understand-how-readiness-indicators-are-calculated) and [why readiness indicators might be low](#what-to-do-if-the-readiness-indicator-percent-is-low).

 ### Static-based